 ISACA offers and manages this certification.
 When it comes to risk management proficiency, CRISC is the truest evaluation there is.
 CRISC-certified professionals help organizations understand business risk, and possess the skills to implement, develop and maintain information systems controls.

 Path to certification: To obtain CRISC certification, you must have at least three years of experience in at least two of the four domains the certification covers, and you must pass the exam; the experience must be within the preceding 10 years or no more than five years after passing the exam.
 The exam is only offered during designated testing windows each year and is computer-based.
-Registration is via the ISACA website; use the CBT locator to find a testing site.
+Registration is via the ISACA website.

 In addition, Continuing Professional Education (CPE) credits are required each year to maintain your certification.
 Achieving CRISC certification requires ongoing effort and years of planning, but it has been a top certification for years and with the growth of cloud computing, it will stay in high demand for years to come.